masteroga101/Beat-Banger-PsVita-/README.md

 ### Notes
 This is running on an older version of beatbanger as the game got updated to godot 4 back in late 2023

+There are two builds, SFW and NSFW.
+SFW removes certain part of the game so it is only a modloader so it allowed on vitadb.
+NSFW invcudes the 3 levels of the story mode

 ### Credits
 Bunfan Games: Creators of beatbanger